Pointwise order of generalized Hofstadter functions G, H and beyond: Introduction

 \subsection{New results}

 In this article, in addition to the aforementioned monotonicity of~$F_k$ (Theorem~\ref{t:2}), we exhibit several relations between the functions~$F_k$ and the words~$x_k$.
-For instance, for $k\ge 1$ and a position $n\ge 0$, the value of $x_k[n]$ is either the first index $j\le k$ such that $F_k^j(n{+}1) = F_k^j(n)$, or $k$ if there is no such small index; see Proposition~\ref{diffFx} below.
-In particular, $x_k[n]$ is the letter $1$ exactly when $F_k(n{+}1) = F_k(n)$, and this also leads to the fact that $F_k(n)$ is equal to the number of non-$1$ letters in the first $n$ letters of~$x_k$; see Proposition~\ref{FC1}.
-Such properties were already known in the case $k=2$, where $F_2 = G = \lfloor (n{+}1)/\varphi \rfloor$ and $x_2$ amounts to the Fibonacci word; see, for instance, \cite[Example~8.1.3]{allouche_shallit_2003}.
+For instance, for $k\ge 1$ and a position $n\ge 0$, the value of $x_k[n]$ is either the first index $j\le k$ such that $F_k^j(n+1) = F_k^j(n)$, or $k$ if there is no such small index; see Proposition~\ref{diffFx} below.
+In particular, $x_k[n]$ is the letter~$1$ exactly when $F_k(n+1) = F_k(n)$, and this also leads to the fact that $F_k(n)$ is equal to the number of non-$1$ letters in the first $n$ letters of~$x_k$; see Proposition~\ref{FC1}.
+Such properties were already known in the case $k=2$, where $F_2 = G = \lfloor (n+1)/\varphi \rfloor$ and $x_2$ amounts to the Fibonacci word; see, for instance, Allouche and Shallit \cite[Ex.~8.1.3]{allouche_shallit_2003}.
 The extended results to an arbitrary parameter~$k$ seem new.

-All these relations between the functions~$F_k$ and the words~$x_k$ stem from the key Theorem~\ref{t:1} and its Corollary~\ref{galois}: $F_k$~and their iterates admit Galois connections (i.e., almost inverses) that can be simply expressed in terms of the length of $\tau_k$-substituted prefixes of~$x_k$.
-These lengths will be named~$L_k$ here, see Proposition~\ref{basicL}.
+All these relations between the functions~$F_k$ and the words~$x_k$ stem from the key Theorem~\ref{t:1} and its Corollary~\ref{galois}: $F_k$~and their iterates admit Galois connections~\cite{Erne1993} (i.e., almost inverses) that can be simply expressed in terms of the length of $\tau_k$-substituted prefixes of~$x_k$.
+These lengths are called~$L_k$ here; see Proposition~\ref{basicL}.

-The words~$x_k$ were primarily considered here in order to study the monotonicity of the functions~$F_k$.
-Nonetheless, several results on~$x_k$ are also worth of interest by themselves.
-For example, for $k\ge 1$ and $n\ge 0$, we prove that there are more occurrences of the letter~$k$ among the first $n$ letters of~$x_k$ than occurrences of the letter $k{+}1$ among the first $n$ letters of~$x_{k+1}$ (Theorem~\ref{p:1}).
+The words~$x_k$ are primarily considered here in order to study the monotonicity of the functions~$F_k$.
+Nonetheless, several results on~$x_k$ are also of interest on their own.
+For example, for $k\ge 1$ and $n\ge 0$, we prove that there are more occurrences of the letter~$k$ among the first $n$ letters of~$x_k$ than occurrences of the letter $k+1$ among the first $n$ letters of~$x_{k+1}$ (Theorem~\ref{p:1}).
 Similarly, the letter~$1$ occurs more often among the first~$n$ letters of~$x_k$ than among the first~$n$ letters of~$x_{k+1}$ (Proposition~\ref{p:C1decr}).
-Such counts of letters~$i$ among prefixes of~$x_k$ of length~$n$ will be denoted~$C_k^{(=i)}(n)$, see Section~\ref{s:count}.
+We denote the number of letters~$i$ among the prefix of~$x_k$ of length~$n$ by~$C_k^{(=i)}(n)$; see Section~\ref{s:count}.